iivanoo/covid-apps-observer/data/data_us/reports/resources/org.centura.android.cura.virtualvisit___12.9.01.000_00/report.md

 <img src="5_star_reviews_wordcloud.png" alt="org.centura.android.cura.virtualvisit 5 reviews"/>
 </p>

+> Easy and straightforward.
+Works well for connecting with medical professionals.<br> :date: __2021-04-28 23:10:49__

+> Tele-visits are a great option for prescription refills that don't require an in-person visit.
+This app saves time and helps anyone who has a hard time leaving their office or home for a 1-2 hr. doctor's appt.<br> :date: __2021-04-26 17:58:11__

 > Smooth appointments, easy to hear and see my doctor.<br> :date: __2021-03-31 23:08:14__

 > Top notch virtual doctor visit<br> :date: __2021-03-16 18:45:54__